 Aside from the permanent collection, there’s also rotating exhibitions, late night openings and one-off events taking place throughout the year.
 Here’s what’s coming up:

 There are at least 40 stations on the Underground that are no longer used for travel.
 Some ran out of money before they could open (like ‘West End’), some were cut off because of competition with nearby stations (‘Tower of London’), and some are haunted by the ghosts of Ancient Egyptian mummies (‘British Museum‘).
 It’s previously been very difficult to get access to abandoned stations, but the London Transport Museum are finally running regular – but extremely small and in-demand – tours of some of the most enigmatic.
-You can walk underneath Trafalgar Square and see the disused Jubilee platforms at Charing Cross (now used in films like Skyfall and Paddington); explore the labyrinth of old tunnels at Euston; tour London’s “offensive” first skyscraper, the London Underground former HQ; and enter the relatively unknown Down Street station, where Winston Churchill sheltered during air raids.
-Dates and ticket prices vary, but you can find out more HERE.
+You can walk underneath Trafalgar Square and see the disused Jubilee platforms at Charing Cross (now used in films like Skyfall and Paddington); explore the labyrinth of old tunnels at Euston; and enter the long-abandoned Down Street station, where Winston Churchill sheltered during the Blitz.
+READ MORE

 While the London Transport Museum is very conveniently planted in Central London, its location (and size) means that it’s fairly difficult to use it to display and store things like, say, trains.
 Which is why they also have the Depot; a sprawling 6,000 sq m space in Acton that stores the 320,000 artefacts, vehicles and memorabilia that don’t fit in the Covent Garden spot.